-Here is our pick of the world’s greatest flyhalves that we’ve seen play.
+Here is our pick of the world’s greatest flyhalves and how they rank beside each other.

 This article runs through their most memorable achievements and why they’ve made our cut.